Electrochemical Cell Types

-An electrochemical cell or simply a chemical cell is a device that produced electrical energy due to oxidation reduction or redox reactions.
-When an indirect redox reaction takes place, chemical energy is produced.
-It is converted into electrical energy in electrochemical cells.
-The dry cell, fuel cell, and Daniell cell are typical examples of electrochemical cells.
+An electrochemical cell or simply a chemical cell is a device that produces electrical energy due to oxidation reduction or redox reactions.
+An electrolytic and galvanic cell are the two common types of electrochemical cells that produce electrical energy through an indirect redox reaction.
+The dry cell, fuel cell, and Daniell cell are common examples of electrochemical cells where chemical energy is converted to electrical energy.
 In the Daniell cell, a copper electrode is dipped into a copper sulfate solution and a zinc electrode is immersed in a zinc sulfate solution.
 Two components are separated by a porous barrier or salt bridge.
 In a Daniell cell, electrons are transferred from zinc atoms to copper ions.
+Electrochemical cells are also called Galvanic or Voltaic cells after the name of the scientists Luigi Galvani and Alessandro Volta.

 Galvanic cell | Electrochemical cell |